 - on single or double yellow lines for up to 3 hours, except where there is a ban on loading or unloading.

+While the scheme operates throughout the UK, there are small variations in its application in Northern Ireland.
 Some local authorities put additional restrictions on Blue Badge holders; check with the local authority in the area you’re travelling to find out what the local rules are.
 The scheme does not apply in certain boroughs in London, which offer their own parking concessions.

 Do I qualify for a Blue Badge?